 The 17-acre development site currently includes one of Blackpool’s biggest surface car parks.
 Along with the magistrates’ court building and the former police station.
 It was once earmarked as the site of a Vegas-style super-casino.

 The Blackpool Central project name relates back to the days when the site housed the resort’s main railway station.
 At its peak, Blackpool Central Station was the busiest in the world.

 More about the history of the site and it’s days as a station below.

 The project is a collaboration between two companies.
 Nikal Ltd is a UK-based development company, and Media Invest Entertainment owns intellectual property rights to Chariots Of The Gods.
 Blackpool Council is working closely with both parties to help “unlock” the development opportunity.
 Delivery is expected to be in several phases over an eight to nine-year period.

 The Blackpool Central Project

-Enabling Work: This will provide a new multi-storey car park with more than 1000 spaces replacing the existing open air car park as well as new coach-drop off facilities.
+This will provide a new 1300 space multi-storey car park replacing the existing open air car park.
+Plus new coach drop off facilities and public realm works.

 The UK’s first Flying Theatre: An extraordinary attraction that will provide an unparalleled flying sensation.
-The indoor theatre will be fully immersive with on-board special effects including wind, fog, water and scents, with state-of-the-art projection and surround sound.
+The indoor theatre will be fully immersive.
+Enjoy on-board special effects including wind, fog, water and scents, with state-of-the-art projection and surround sound.

 Greatest Mysteries: The world’s first multimedia exhibition of its type exploring extra-terrestrial influences on the great ancient civilisations.
 A fully-immersive educational and entertaining experience created with leading-edge technology.